Travel and the coronavirus pandemic: Everything you need to know - KESQ

 Sporting events are among the events being called off.
 The Kentucky Derby has been rescheduled for September, NASCAR will not hold any races until May 3, and the WWE will hold its annual WrestleMania event in an empty arena.

-In New York City, Ellis Island and the Statue of Liberty are both shutting to visitors as of March 17.
+In New York City, Ellis Island and the Statue of Liberty are closed to visitors.

-On March 12, Disney announced it’s closing Walt Disney World, in Orlando, Florida, as well as its Disneyland resort in California and Disneyland Paris.
+On March 12, Disney announced the closure of Walt Disney World, in Orlando, Florida, as well as its Disneyland resort in California and Disneyland Paris.
 The company also said that it will suspend departures with the Disney Cruise Line through the end of the month.

 In Paris, the Louvre and the Eiffel Tower closed March 13, and Italy’s countrywide lockdown means all museums and archaeological sites have been shuttered.